Promoting economic growth and innovation to create jobs

 Overall term: 2021 to 2023

-The project supports the National Development Agency (NDA) in its efforts to improve economic development by establishing an investment-friendly business environment.
-It aims to promote the long-term economic growth of SMEs, introduce competitive and innovative production and business processes, and thereby create jobs, especially in semi-urban regions.
+The project supports the Ministry of Economic Development (MED) in its efforts to improve economic development by establishing an investment-friendly business environment.
+It aims to promote the long-term economic growth of SMEs and thereby create jobs, especially in semi-urban regions.

-Partner institutions are better able to promote inclusive, long-term growth, also for smaller companies and start-ups.
-Mongolian SMEs are modernising and becoming more efficient, offering better products and services, accessing new markets and employing more people.
+Partner institutions are better able to promote inclusive and long-term growth for SMEs and start-ups.
+SMEs have more modern and efficient structures, offer better products and services, and employ more people.

-The project operates nationally and in two focus regions.
-In cooperation with the NDA and other implementation partners, it strives to improve the economic framework, harmonise local and national development strategies, establish a positive environment for investment, and reduce entry barriers for young entrepreneurs and international investors.
+The project operates nationally, and in Ulan Bator and two local focus regions.
+Its direct target groups are start-ups and SMEs.
+In cooperation with the NDA and other implementation partners, it strives to improve the economic framework, harmonise local and national development strategies, and establish a positive environment for investment.